orlinum/I2C-to-Nixie/README.md

 R1 and C3 are used to reset two MCP23017 on startup.
 C1, C2, and C4 are decoupling capacitors.
 R2 and R3 are pullup resistors, for I2C bus.

 ![Schema2](./Picture/3.png)
+This board was produced with the Kicad software.

 ## Component list
 * C1, C2, C3, C4 : 100nf